 If you decide to pick up an instrument, find yourself a teacher and/or a mentor.
 This might seem obvious, but it's just a good idea to connect with someone who has already walked the path you want to follow yourself.
 This person can point out any mistakes they've made, making sure you learn faster and more effectively.
 If you’re in a band, your mentor can simply be the other guitar player who is ahead of you.

 You can have multiple mentors; it doesn't even need to be a person.
 There are educational books, tutorials, guitar tabs, and much more to your disposal.
 It doesn’t really matter who or what it is, just make sure to learn from the best.

 — Over the years, I've had more than 10 guitar teachers and countless mentors.
 Mentors would include certain albums, guitarists, books, YouTube series, etc.

 Golden rule #2: Practise a lot

-— As a teenager, I'd get up early to be able to practise before going to school, muffling the strings with a pair of socks so I wouldn't wake up anyone in the house.
-At college of music, I'd practise around 12 hours a day.
+— As a teenager, I'd get up early to be able to practice before going to school, muffling the strings with a pair of socks so I wouldn't wake up anyone in the house.
+At college of music, I'd practice around 12 hours a day.
 This could include technique, improvisation, transcription, composing, etc.

 Golden rule #3: Watch out for your right hand